 Sports betting pools are friendly competitions that can be used to add excitement to an entire season or a single game.
-There are all kinds of sportsbooks with pools out there, but a few are much more common than the others.
+There are all kinds of fantasy sports betting sites with pools out there, but a few are much more common than the others.
 On this page, we will discuss a couple of the most common pools and explain how they work.

 Survivor Pools, also known as an “office pool”, are the most basic and most common type of betting pool.
 In a typical survivor pool, the goal is correctly predict the outcome of one game every week.
 Everyone who picks correctly gets to remain in the pool for another week; everyone who picks incorrectly is eliminated.